shivamdixit/shivamdixit.github.io/_posts/2015-02-05-zinger-vocabulary-builder.md

 If you don't want Zinger to remind you this word later, you can uncheck the "Show later" box.

-If you are unable to select a word by double clicking (if it is a link) you can highlight the word using mouse and then click on the Zinger icon next to address bar to view its meaning.
+If you are unable to select a word by double clicking (maybe it is a link) you can highlight the word using mouse and then click on the Zinger icon next to address bar to view its meaning.
 You can also lookup a word by entering it manually in this window.

 ![Word Meaning]({{ site.url }}/images/zinger-post/zinger7.png)